 Figure 34-xx: EHT sounding NDP format

-NOTE—The number of EHT-LTF symbols in the EHT sounding NDP is indicated in the Number of EHT-LTF symbols and midamble periodicity field of U-SIG or EHT-SIG
+NOTE—The number of EHT-LTF symbols in the EHT sounding NDP is indicated in the Number of EHT-LTF symbols field of EHT-SIG.

 The EHT sounding NDP has the following properties:

-Uses the EHT MU PPDU format but without the Data field and a TBD number of EHT-SIG symbols
+Uses the EHT MU PPDU with modifications to the EHT-SIG field contents, without the data field and a single EHT SIG symbol

-Has a PE field that is TBD µs in duration
+Has a PE field that is given as follows:

+4 µs when, the PPDU bandwidth is less than or equal to 160MHz and the number of spatial streams is less than or equal to 8,

+8 µs, for all the other cases.

 The EHT sounding NDP overlapping the 242-tone RUs corresponding to bits with a value of 1 in the bitmap of the TXVECTOR parameter INACTIVE_SUBCHANNELS or overlapping a punctured center 26-tone RU of an EHT sounding NDP are punctured.
 The center 26-tone RU of the HE sounding NDP is punctured if either one of the adjacent 242-tone RUs is punctured.

+In the EHT sounding NDP, the 242 tone RUs overlapping the 20MHz channels which are signaled as punctured through the punctured channel indication field of the U-SIG, are punctured.

 It is mandatory to support the 2x EHT-LTF with 0.8 µs GI and 2x EHT-LTF with 1.6 µs GI.
 It is optional to support the 4x EHT-LTF with 3.2 µs GI.
 The other combinations of EHT-LTF type and GI duration are disallowed.

-If the Beamformed field in HE-SIG-A of an HE sounding NDP is 1, then the receiver of the HE sounding NDP should not perform channel smoothing when generating the compressed beamforming feedback report.
+If the Beamformed field in EHT-SIG of an EHT sounding NDP is 1, then the receiver of the EHT sounding NDP should not perform channel smoothing when generating the compressed beamforming feedback report.